Become a Readiness School: Build Pathways to College & Career for Your Students

 - Communications support, including publication of your success stories in local and national media, on the CFES website, and through social media.

-- Schools that receive a Closing The Gap Award will get three years of College For Every Student programming as outlined above.
+- Schools that receive a Readiness Award will get three years of College For Every Student programming as outlined above.
 This is a program award, not a cash award.

-- Schools that receive a “partially funded” award are asked to contribute $15,000 annually to cover half the cost of programming.
+- Schools are asked to contribute $15,000 annually to cover half the cost of programming.
 CFES will cover the remaining $15,000.

 Expectations of CFES Schools